Explore THE

 Together, we can create a community of healing, understanding, and peace during life’s final chapter.

 As a nonprofit, The New Mexico Deathcare Network provides financial assistance for non-medical, holistic end-of-life care services, including death doulas, grief support, and spiritual advisement.
-Through donations, we help ensure that individuals in financial need have access to these compassionate resources, offering comfort, guidance, and community support during their journeys.
+Through donations, our Reimbursement Program helps ensure that individuals in financial need have access to these compassionate resources, offering comfort, guidance, and community support during their journeys.

 We also strive to create a safe and compassionate space for community members to find local resources, share their emotions, and receive comfort and support during one of life’s most challenging times.